Early Access

 Qntrl’s Inbound REST Web Service allows you to create custom API endpoints that external users or systems can call to perform specific actions inside Qntrl.
-When a user triggers the API, Qntrl receives the request and processes it based on the configured logic in a Function script or Circuit.
+When a user triggers the API, Qntrl receives the request and processes it based on the configured logic in a

 One of the key features of Inbound REST is that customers can white-label their API URLs to reflect their own domain names, masking the Qntrl domain.